-There is a heading mark on the base and top of the Topside Modem that needs to be placed at zero degrees relative to the bow of the boat.
+The LED on the topside modem is also the heading mark for the system This needs to be placed at zero degrees relative to the bow of the boat.
 With this arrangement, limited maneuvering of the boat can be performed without the need to lift the transducer.
 The coxswain's view in the software is referenced to this index mark (Figure 19).